norse/norse/README.md

 ### 2.2.
 Running examples

-Norse is bundled with a number of example experiments, serving as short, self contained, correct examples ([SSCCE](http://www.sscce.org/)).
+Norse is bundled with a number of example tasks, serving as short, self contained, correct examples ([SSCCE](http://www.sscce.org/)).
 They can be run by invoking the `norse` module from the base directory.
-More information and tasks are available [in our documentation](https://norse.github.io/norse/experiments.html) and in your console by typing: `python -m norse.task.<task> --help`, where `<task>` is one of the task names.
+More information and tasks are available [in our documentation](https://norse.github.io/norse/tasks.html) and in your console by typing: `python -m norse.task.<task> --help`, where `<task>` is one of the task names.

 - To train an MNIST classification network, invoke
     ```bash